jarikoi/berkeleycourse/lab_4/ApacheSpark-Introduction.md

 operation on Spark contexts that creates a RDD from a file that resides in HDFS or the local file system.
-Make sure you cloned the data file `Crimes_-_2001_to_present.csv` in the lab directory (assuming you are using the directory `/data/mylab`).
+Make sure you cloned the data file `Crimes_-_2001_to_present.csv` in the lab directory (assuming you are using the directory `/data/mylab`, if you have permission problems with this location use a directory in your home cata logue).
 Now create an RDD from that file using the following action:
 ```
 >>>crimedata=sc.textFile("file:///data/mylab/Crimes_-_2001_to_present.csv")